sosan/kubernetes/03_Cloud Architecture_Design, Implement and Manage/05_Build_and_Deploy_a_Docker_Image_to_a_Kubernetes_Cluster.md

 With the image prepared you can then create a Kubernetes cluster, then deploy the sample application to the cluster.

-<ql-infobox>**Note:** In order to ensure accurate lab activity tracking you must use `echo-app` as the container repository image name, call your Kubernetes cluster `echo-cluster`, create the Kubernetes cluster in `us-central1-a` zone and use `echo-web` for the deployment name.</ql-infobox>
+**Note:** In order to ensure accurate lab activity tracking you must use `echo-app` as the container repository image name, call your Kubernetes cluster `echo-cluster`, create the Kubernetes cluster in `us-central1-a` zone and use `echo-web` for the deployment name.

 ### Create a Kubernetes Cluster